Angela Adu B.ED. (AdEd), B.A.

 Steve McCartney, MSc, retired from the Vancouver Police Department after 28 years of service.
 Upon retiring from the V.P.D. he became the Program Chair of Law Enforcement Studies at the Justice Institute of British Columbia and in January became the Program Director for the JIBC Police Academy.

 Robert has been a member of the Vancouver Police Department for 12 years working as a frontline police officer, tactical operator, and now as a detective in the Technological Crime Unit specializing in Digital Forensics and Cybercrime.

 Prior to his policing career, Robert obtained a Bachelor of Science in Computer Information Systems and worked in the private sector as a web application developer.
 While working as a developer, Robert was awarded Microsoft MVP status and was a founding board member of the ASPInsiders, an organization that worked closely with Microsoft to provide expert feedback on the development of the ASP.NET web application framework.

-By combining his policing and private sector work experience, Robert understands the threat and liabilities faced by any organization with an online presence as well as the challenges faced by police agencies in investigating and preventing cybercrimes.
+As a result of his policing and private sector work experience, Robert understands the threats and liabilities faced by organizations with an online presence as well as the challenges faced by police agencies in investigating and preventing cybercrimes.

 Manager of Client Services, Canadian Police Knowledge Network